ArnabBCA/OAuth/README.md

 # A Next.js OAuth 2.0 library

 ## This library uses the AuthO by Okta Authentication API.
-The Libary can be used in both Client and Server side Authentication This library Uses PKCE, or Proof Key for Code Exchange protocol by OAuth 2.0.
+The Libary can be used in both Client and Server side Authentication.
+This library Uses PKCE, or Proof Key for Code Exchange protocol by OAuth 2.0.

 ### To Setup the demo Project follow this [SETUP GUIDE](./SETUP.md)